-Also known as Brassavola Cordata this Jamaican Brassavola hybrid is a hot growing Caribbean species which thrives in full sun.
+Also called "Lady of the Night" due to the intense jasmine like fragrance produced during night.
+It is a hot growing Caribbean species which thrives in full sun.
 In Florida, this species will flower several times per year and require no long-term maintenance after being established on trees.
-It's a great orchid for planting on palms; emanates intense fragrance at night.
+It's a great orchid for planting on palms.